Sequensis/sequensis.github.io/_posts/2016-11-14-Events-and-Commands.md

 #### 2.3 **Naming Specificity**
 A preference for specific messages vs general message with discriminator, for example:
-- A general message with discriminator might be ApplicationCreated with a property of ApplicationType (PersonalLoan, TopUpLoan, HirePurchase etc).
+- A general message with discriminator might be ApplicationStatusChanged with a property of Reason (Declined, Approved etc).
-- Specific messages would be PersonalLoanApplicationCreated, TopUpLoanApplicationCreated etc
+- Specific messages would be ApplicationDeclined, ApplicationApproved etc

+**Reasoning**
+- General messages introduce unnecessary branching logic in handlers, which would be better addressed by handling a specific event
+- General messages introduce more traffic, as interested components are required to subscribe to the higher level event (and therefore all instances that are raised), whereas specific messages allow interested components to only subscribe in the specific messages they need.

+#### 2.4 **Event Ownership**
+- Event ownership is denoted by the namespace they exist within, for example the TopUpLoanService.ApplicationCreated event is owned by the TopUpLoanService.
+- Events can only be raised by the owner of that event.
+In the above example only the TopUpLoanService can raise the TopUpLoanService.ApplicationCreated event.

 ### 3. Command Guidelines
-Given that commands are limited in flexibility they should always:
+Commands are generally used to introduce stability and leverage standard errors handling / retries.
+Therefore given that commands are limited in flexibility they should always:

 #### 3.1 **Atomic Operations**
 Be atomic and transactional (i.e. used to wrap low level operations)